 How I started watching Marvel Movies

-Back on the earth, Thor’s ex-girlfriend Dr. Jane Foster was diagnosed with stage 4 cancer.
-When all medical treatments were failing, Jane turned to the lesser known alternative… She read about Mjolnir’s healing capabilities in a book and went to new Asgard to find it.
-When Jane appeared in front of the broken hammer, the pieces came together and the hammer bonded itself to Jane.
-This happened because Thor had asked Mjolnir to protect Jane long back.
+Back on Earth, Thor’s ex-girlfriend, Dr. Jane Foster, was diagnosed with stage 4 cancer.
+After conventional medical treatments failed her, Jane turned to alternative medicine and discovered Mjolnir’s healing capabilities in a book.
+She traveled to New Asgard to find the hammer and when she appeared before it, the pieces came together and bonded themselves to Jane because Thor had asked Mjolnir to protect her long ago.

-They reached Shadow realm and fought with Gorr.
-Gorr managed to defeat them all and steal Thor’s axe, Stormbreaker.
-He needed Stormbreaker to summon Bifrost and visit the realm of Eternity.
-Valkyrie got severely injured and Jane’s condition was critical as well.
-Using the hammer just once more could be proven to be deadly…
+They arrived at the Shadow realm and battled Gorr.
+He defeated them all and stole Thor’s axe, Stormbreaker.
+Gorr required Stormbreaker to call upon Bifrost and travel to the realm of Eternity.
+Valkyrie was badly hurt, and Jane was in critical condition too.
+Using the hammer again could be fatal…

-The final battle took place at Eternity’s alter where the children were held captive.
-Thor insisted on fighting alone this time as both of his companions were unwell.
-He gave power to all the children through the Thunderbolt to fight against Gorr.
-They destroyed the killer sword and Jane reached just in time to save Thor from Gorr.
-Thor, Jane and Gorr are taken to the realm of eternity through bifrost.
+The final battle occurred at Eternity’s altar, where the children were being held captive.
+Thor insisted on fighting alone since his companions were unwell.
+He empowered all the children with the Thunderbolt to fight Gorr.
+Together, they destroyed Gorr’s deadly sword and Jane arrived just in time to save Thor from him.
+Bifrost transported Thor, Jane, and Gorr to the realm of eternity.

 The movie ends with Herculese, Zeus’s son, getting ready to destroy Thor to avenge his father.
 Jane went to Valhalla (an honorable realm for the Gods who die in battlefield).